F-R-Lans/test/javascript basics.md

 //inheritance helps eliminate redundant code by defining several elements as one and having others inherit

 //polymorphism (many forms) refactors switch/case statements

+list for remembering

+1: dot notation
+2: "this"